 Getting to Msorongo Village

-If you’re staying at Sarova Salt Lick or Taita Hills game lodges or even another lodge in the Tsavo West area, do try to visit Msorongo or another village.
-Your lodge will charge you a small fee for the tour that covers the cost of your vehicle and lodge guide/driver.
+If you’re staying at Sarova Salt Lick or Taita Hills game lodges or even another lodge in the Tsavo West area, do try to visit Msorongo or another village with a guide.
+Your lodge will charge you a small fee for the tour that covers the cost of your vehicle and lodge guide and driver.

 SHARE ON SOCIAL MEDIA